The University Council

 Members of the Senate with voting rights

-- Prof. Dr. Christine Lubkoll (Faculty of Humanities, Social Sciences, and Theology) (Deputy Chairperson)
+- Prof. Dr. Christine Lubkoll (Faculty of Humanities, Social Sciences, and Theology, deputy chairwoman)

-- Prof. Dr. Michael Amberg (Faculty of Business, Economics, and Law)
+- Prof. Dr. med Christian Bogdan (Faculty of Medicine)

 - Prof. Dr. Anja Boßerhoff (Faculty of Medicine)

-- Prof. Dr. Klaus Mecke (Faculty of Sciences)
+- Prof. Dr. Yves Muller (Faculty of Sciences)

 - Prof. Dr. Peter Wasserscheid (Faculty of Engineering)